 Despite these practices, there are ways to protect yourself.
 We want to help.
 This is why we’ve created the following tip sheets based on common complaints to the Consumer Financial Protection Bureau and the Federal Trade Commission.
 Read on.
 Protect yourself from becoming a statistic.

 File a complaint if you have a problem

-For all sorts of everyday consumer problems, there are government resources than can help.
+For all sorts of everyday consumer problems, there are government resources that can help.
 Federal agencies like the Consumer Financial Protection Bureau and Consumer Product Safety Commission exist to protect us from unfair or dangerous products.
 Submitting complaints to government agencies can help resolve your problem AND it helps these agencies hold companies accountable for unfair practices.
-For more information, consult our tip sheet on the subject, which includes information on how to contact the CFPB with financial complaints, the CPSC with toy and other product safety complaints, the NHTSA with car safety complaints and DOT with air travel complaints: How to File a Consumer Complaint and Use Government Databases.
+For more information, consult our tip sheet on the subject, which includes information on how to contact the CFPB with financial complaints, the CPSC with toy and other product safety complaints, the NHTSA with car safety complaints, and DOT with air travel complaints: How to File a Consumer Complaint and Use Government Databases.

 Keeping Track of Your Money:

 - Top Ten Ways the CFPB Can Help You With Financial Questions